 In Australia, 500ml energy drinks typically have 160mg of caffeine.
-Which means for an 80kg athlete aiming for 400mg caffeine, this would be the equivalent of >1L of energy drinks.
+This means for an 80kg athlete aiming for 400mg caffeine, this would be the equivalent of >1L of energy drinks.

-I have used energy drinks as an example because caffeine content of coffee is so variable.
-A coffee can often be considered to be ~80mg of caffeine, but you will see a variety of numbers everywhere, since the content legitimately is so variable.
+I have used energy drinks as an example because the caffeine content of coffee is so variable.
+Coffee can often be considered to be ~80mg of caffeine, but you will see a variety of numbers everywhere since the content legitimately is so variable.

-A final caveat is that although I have no seen specific research on sleep and DOMs, I think it is safe to assume that improved sleep will help reduce DOMs.
-At minimum, sleep deprivation seems to increase pain levels, as a general rule.
+Although there is not much specific research on sleep and DOMs, I think it is safe to assume that improved sleep will help reduce DOMs.
+At a minimum, sleep deprivation seems to increase pain levels, as a general rule.

 If caffeine impacts sleep, that would be less than ideal.
 Therefore, use common sense and avoid having high dosages of caffeine like this near the time you are planning on sleeping.

-Vitamin D supplementation (or just getting more sun in general if necessary) is one of those things that is super beneficial for so many things if blood levels of vitamin D are sub-optimal.
+Vitamin D supplementation (or getting more sun) is super beneficial for so many things if blood levels of vitamin D are sub-optimal.